Return to top

 🥘 Ingredients

-This easy copycat recipe can be made with a handful of common kitchen tools and simple ingredients.
-For details on ingredients quantities, equipment, nutrition facts, and instructions, see the recipe card below.
+My easy copycat recipe is made with a handful of common kitchen tools and simple ingredients.

 ingredients for easy domino's marbled cookie brownie recipe copycat

-• Dutch Processed Cocoa: rich and decadent cocoa powder that makes these Domino’s brownies a super chocolatey treat.
+Dutch Processed Cocoa: I use a rich and decadent cocoa powder that makes these Domino’s brownies super chocolatey.

-• All-Purpose Flour: adds a nice chew to both your brownie and cookie layers.
+All-Purpose Flour: I recommend using this flour to add a nice chew to both the brownie and cookie layers.

-• Chopped Chocolate: creates swirls of gooey chocolate throughout your brownie batter.
+Chopped Chocolate: I chop the chocolate to create swirls of gooey chocolate throughout my brownie batter.

-• Sugars: brown sugar and white sugar combine to add a deep and sweet flavor
+Sugars: I use a combination of brown and white sugar to add a deep and sweet flavor.

-• Butter: adds richness and flavor to your marble cookie brownies.
+Butter: To add richness and flavor to my marble cookie brownies.

-• Eggs: binding agent used to hold all your brownie mix and cookie dough ingredients together.
+Eggs: Like in all brownie recipes, eggs are the binding agent used to hold the brownie mix and cookie dough ingredients together.

-• Chocolate Chips: slightly melt to create warm milk chocolate chunks throughout the chocolate chip cookies layer.
+Chocolate Chips: I slightly melt the chocolate chips to create warm chocolate chunks throughout the chocolate chip cookies layer.

-• Sea Salt: a pinch of salt brings out the intense sweet and chocolatey flavors of these marbled cookie brownies.
+Sea Salt: I add just a pinch of salt to bring out the intense sweet and chocolatey flavors of these marbled cookie brownies.

 Create your Brownie Batter